noxthot/ss22_julia_workshop/pages/hpc/worksheet_3.md

 }

 Now, make sure that all arrays that you use in the main time loop are of type `CuArray`.
 Note that it might be beneficial to not directly perform all operations of your code on your GPU.
 Whenever you access indices, it might make more sense to work on the CPU.
-You can transform your data arrays to type `CuArray` once everything is set up.
+You can cast your data arrays to type `CuArray` once everything is set up.

-To illustrate how to change to the GPU, let us look writing the initial condition.
+To illustrate how to move the computation to the GPU, let us look writing the initial condition.
 Try to run the two implementations
 ```julia
 T = Float32
 nx = 100